-Before the 1609 edition, a few sonnets appeared in literary collections around London alongside poems by other, contemporary authors.
+Before the 1609 edition, a few sonnets appeared in literary collections around London alongside poems by other contemporary authors.
 But other than these few exceptions, the sonnets were private poems for many years, circulating only amongst Shakespeare's personal and professional friends.

 Personally, I've always liked to think Shakespeare's "fair youth" could have been the boy actor who played Lady Macbeth, or Cleopatra.
-I share this to make the point that my pet idea is as baseless as any of the hundreds of theories people have thought up.
+I share this only to make the point that my pet idea is as baseless as any of the hundreds of theories people have thought up.
 James Joyce wrote that Shakespeare is "the happy hunting ground of those who've lost their reason," and truer words were never writ.

 Shakespeare's Sonnets, 1609 Quarto.